Invictum/serenity-reportportal-integration/README.md

 `DEFAULT` profile is used by default and contains all usually required reporting details.
 To change default behavior `CUSTOM` profile should be used.
 ```
-StepsSetProfile config = StepsSetProfile.CUSTOM.registerProcessors(new StartStepLogger(), new FinishStepLogger);
+StepsSetProfile config = StepsSetProfile.CUSTOM;
+config.registerProcessors(new StartStepLogger(), new FinishStepLogger());
 ReportIntegrationConfig.useProfile(config);
 ```
 In example above `CUSTOM` profile with `StartStepLogger` and `FinishStepLogger` processors is configured.
 All step processors available out of the box may be observed in `com.github.invictum.reportportal.processor` package.
 It is possible to use integrated processors as well as implemented by your own.
+To make own processor implement `StepProcessor` interface.
 In custom implementation access to Serenity's `TestStep` object is provided
 ```
 public class MyCustomLoggerLogger implements StepProcessor {